Web-Projects-Course/javascript-in-class-exercise/README.md

 * Change it to include the number 10.
 * Change it to list just even numbers.
 * How would you change it to list from 4 to 20?
+* Can you write a for loop that multiplies all the numbers between 1 and 10 and save the results in a variable?

 ## Arrays and objects